Why GOP superlawyer Ben Ginsberg is bucking his party and blasting Trump’s baseless election claims

 The Trump campaign did not respond to a request for comment.

-Ginsberg said he had no regret about his work, or about Republican local and state efforts to require voter identification, which he said are worthy ways to ensure the vote is fair, not efforts at suppression.
+Ginsberg said he had no regrets about his work or about Republicans’ local and state efforts to require voter identification, which he said are worthy ways to ensure the vote is fair, not efforts at suppression.

 “Those laws were passed by elected legislators and signed into law by elected governors,” Ginsberg said.
 He said calling them voter suppression is unfair and an example of “today’s polarized climate.”